the-rectifier/ace411_sudoku/README.md

 - Download a board to the STK-500
 - Receive Board and check solution
 - Measure Time until receiving "Solve" signal
-- Can Drop you into Interactive Shell suporting a specific Haze Command Set
+- Can Drop you into Interactive Shell suporting a specific Hayes Command Set
 - Cross Platform (Windows / Linux) using the [serialport-rs](https://crates.io/crates/serialport) Crate
   - Variable UART Configurations (Data bits, Stop bits, etc) Provided by the Crate
+- Export Current Board with time to solve

 The interface has 4 modes: